-Dr. Lisa Barnard joined Ithaca College in 2014 as an assistant professor.
-She teaches in the Integrated Marketing Communications Program in the Department of Strategic Communication.
+Dr. Lisa Farman (formerly Barnard) joined Ithaca College in 2014 as an assistant professor.
+She teaches in the Department of Strategic Communication.

-Before earning her PhD, Lisa worked in the advertising industry in NYC.
+Before earning her Ph.D., Lisa worked in the advertising industry in NYC.
 Her most recent position was at tech startup Smiley360, where she executed social media campaigns for popular consumer brands such as Country Crock, Schick, Staples, and Florida's Natural Orange Juice.
 Prior to that, she worked at Ogilvy & Mather as an account supervisor on the IBM worldwide team, where she led advertising and direct marketing campaigns, managed clients and teams across six continents, and contributed to the development of the "Smarter Planet" campaign.
 She also worked at Market Maker Interactive, a web design agency, as a web copy writer and client manager for both consumer and business-to-business brands.
 Lisa currently serves on the Board of Directors at Modern Marketing Concepts in Binghamton, N.Y.

-Lisa's research has been published in the International Journal of Communication and the Journal of Broadcasting and Electronic Media, Entertainment Computing, and The Journal of Psychology, and she currently has several articles under review at other refereed journals.
-Lisa has presented her research at regional, national and international conferences, where she received three top paper awards and two travel grants to present her work.
+Lisa's research has been published in the International Journal of Communication, the Journal of Broadcasting and Electronic Media, Entertainment Computing, and The Journal of Psychology, and she currently has several articles under review at other refereed journals.
+She has presented her research at regional, national and international conferences, where she received three top paper awards and two travel grants to present her work.
 Lisa's research has been discussed in publications such as The Financial Times, Fast Company, Business.com, AdNews, and HP's Discover Performance Weekly (where she was featured as a thought-leader alongside former White House CIO Theresa Payton).

 Lisa is originally from Endicott, N.Y.
 In addition to earning her Ph.D. from UNC, where she was a Roy H. Park fellow, Lisa also earned a B.A. in Journalism & Mass Communications from St. Bonaventure University, and an M.A. in Arts Journalism from Syracuse University.
-She is a member of the International Communication Association and the Association for Education in Journalism & Mass Communication, and Advertising Women in New York.
+She is a member of the International Communication Association, the Association for Education in Journalism & Mass Communication, and Advertising Women in New York.

 Courses taught at IC: Media Planning; Research & Statistics for Strategic Communication